-Use the Checkout menu (on page 44) to test the damper operation and any configured outputs.
+Use the Checkout menu (in Table 7) to test the damper operation and any configured outputs.
 Only items that are configured are shown in the Checkout menu.

-NOTE: For information about menu navigation and use of the keypad, see Interface Overview on page 39.
+NOTE: See "Interface Overview" on page 34 for information about menu navigation and use of the keypad.